 Project 3120 - Renewal of the Church Roof

-Benedictine Nuns of Kappadu (Kerala, India)
+Benedictine Monks of Kappadu (Kerala, India)

 The Benedictine abbey of St. Thomas belongs to the Benedictine congregation of the Annunciation of the Virgin Mary.
 The monastery of Kappadu was founded under the Syro-Malabar rite by three monks of the Benedictine monastery of Asirvanam (Bangalore), which is a foundation of the Abbey of Saint Andrew (Bruges, Belgium).